soundaryalaharivalipe/soundaryalaharivalipe/README.md

 🛠️ Tools I love: React.js, Node.js, Java, Spring Boot, and a splash of AWS for that cloud goodness!

 🌟 Outside the world of code, I'm an explorer at heart – from the mysteries of new technologies to the thrill of new travels, I’m always on the move.
-I'm an avid reader 📖 and enjoy experimenting in the kitchen 👩‍🍳, finding both activities to be perfect for unwinding and sparking creativity.
+I'm an avid reader 📖 and enjoy experimenting in the kitchen 👩‍🍳, finding both activities to be perfect for unwinding and sparking creativity ✨.

 🤝 I am passionate about connecting with fellow tech enthusiasts and innovators.
-Let’s collaborate and build something amazing!✨
+Let’s collaborate and build something amazing!